What is BK Virus?

 How can BK nephropathy be treated?

-There are some second line treatments but none of these are proved to work, and some of them have significant side effects or risks.
+Some second line treatments have been suggested, but none of these are proved to work, and some of them have significant side effects or risks.

 How does BK virus affect my transplant?

-BK nephropathy can be a serious problem if it doesn’t respond to treatment and it can lead to losing your transplant.
+BK nephropathy can be a serious problem if it doesn’t respond to treatment.
+In the worst case it can lead to losing your transplant.

 In a recent study from the USA, those who required treatment for BK nephropathy within the first 6 months following their transplant had an increased chance of losing their transplant.
 79% of those who developed BK nephropathy still had a functioning transplant at 3 years compared to 90% of those who did not have BK nephropathy.